 Copyright © Nucleus Medical Media, Inc.

-The digestive tract is divided into two sections: the upper and lower digestive tract.
+The digestive tract is divided into two sections.
+The upper digestive tract includes the:

 The lower digestive tract includes the:

 GI bleeding is a potentially serious symptom that requires care from your doctor.

 GI bleeding is a symptom caused by several possible conditions.